High-Five Scholarship Fund

 What we're doing:

 In March 2017, St. Louis-based high school custodian, George Love, used money from his tax return and paychecks to give four hardworking students at Vashon High School $500 each ($2000 in total) in scholarship money.
-The scholarship money was raised privately by Mr. Love and his wife, Stefanie; not a penny was acquired through government assistance or fundraising.
+The scholarship money was raised privately by Mr. Love and his wife, Stephanie; not a penny was acquired through government assistance or fundraising.

 Since then, Mr. Love and his Dorothy May-Walker Love Scholarship Fund has been featured on local TV news segments as well as the Steve Harvey show.

-Our mission is simple: to increase school attendance rates, academic performance, and classroom engagement by motivating students with privately funded scholarships.
+Our mission is simple: to increase school attendance rates, academic performance, and classroom engagement by motivating students with grassroots funded scholarships.
 Mr. Love wants to meet students where they’re at and show them that if they invest in themselves, others will invest in them too.
 With the help of generous donors, we can improve the outcomes of many more disadvantaged St. Louis high school students.

 Why we need your help:

 Mr. Love is continuing his mission to grant scholarships to inner city youth at Vashon High School and throughout the St. Louis Public School District.
-Although he is currently working a custodian job at Vashon High to raise funds for deserving students, the reality is, he's gonna need our help to scale his efforts.
+Although he is currently working a custodian job at Vashon High to raise funds for deserving students, the reality is, he's going to need our help to scale his efforts.

 Many of these students and their families don't have the resources to adequately invest in their educational futures, so a $500 check goes a long way.
 Also, by investing in these kids' futures, we send a hopeful message to other students from disadvantaged areas: "If you invest in yourself, others will invest in you."